computebender/SYSC4806_Project5/README.md

 - User can select and add or remove books from a shopping cart and proceed to checkout/purchase the book if inventory is not exceeded.
 - User can view book recommendations based on user past purchase history and similar purchases from other users.
 - Persistent database configuration.

+## Milestone 2 Features
+- Users can register and login to application.
+- Users are authenticated during login process.
+- System can create bookstores, listings, books, authors, publishers, genres, and shopping carts.
+- User can browse a collecton of books and view the book description.
+- User can add a listing to their shopping cart.
+User can remove items, clear cart or checkout cart.
+- User book recommendaton feature implemented using jaccard similarity calculations.
+## Milestone 3 RoadMap
+- Shopping Cart logic to grey out/prohibit quantity counter buttons when total listings reached.
+- Once a user purchases a book, the associated listing quantity needs to be decreased.
+- Shopping cart logic to display appropriate banner message if shopping cart is empty.
+- Additonal authenticaton/authorization on endpoints.

 ## Environment Configurations
 Java Version: Java 17